graphery/graphane-doc/src/reference/svg/lib/svg.md

 ```js
 svg.x( x )
 ```
-Set the displayed `x` coordinate of the svg container.
-No effect on outermost svg elements.
+Set the displayed `x` coordinate of the $.svg container.
+No effect on outermost $.svg elements.

 - **argument**: `{number} x` The `x` value